sensalexander59/AlexS/README.md

 # Hi! 👋 I'm AlexS
-I'm a Computer Engineering student in Paraguay, curious, creative, and always ready to learn new things.
+I'm a second-year computer engineering student.
+I enjoy developing things for the love of it, especially math-related projects.
+I'm very curious and love learning new things.
 # About me
 - 💻 I love programming and putting what I learn into practice.
 - 🏎 I'm a Formula 1 fan and passionate about everything related to engineering.